IFL-CAMP/easy_handeye/README.md

 This package provides functionality and a GUI to:
 - **sample** the robot position and tracking system output via `tf`,
-- **compute** the eye-on-base or eye-in-hand calibration matrix through the ViSP library's Tsai-Lenz algorithm implementation (contained in the `visp_hand2eye_calibration` package),
+- **compute** the eye-on-base or eye-in-hand calibration matrix through the OpenCV library's Tsai-Lenz algorithm implementation,
 - **store** the result of the calibration,
 - **publish** the result of the calibration procedure as a `tf` transform at each subsequent system startup,
 - (optional) automatically **move** a robot around a starting pose via `MoveIt!` to acquire the samples.